 If it is false, it means that the request is not successful, and the test will fail.

-Finally, we serialize our HTTP content to a string with the ReadAsStringAsync
+Finally, we serialize our HTTP content to a string using the ReadAsStringAsync

 method and verify that it contains our two employees.